irisraine/python-project-51/README.md

 Use optional key `-g` or `--globals` for saving all of page's resources, not only local ones.
 Use `-l` or `--log` to enable logging.

+If you need a help, use command `page-loader -h`

 ### Demonstration

-*Downloading a web-page using default settings: * [![asciicast](https://asciinema.org/a/539866.svg)](https://asciinema.org/a/539866)
+*Downloading a web-page using default settings:*
+[![asciicast](https://asciinema.org/a/539866.svg)](https://asciinema.org/a/539866)